 A benefit enrollment / change form must be completed and submitted directly to Human Resources before any claims can be paid.
-Coverage is effective the first day of the month after the employee has been employed in a benefit eligible position for 30 days.
+Forms are only available through Human Resources.
+Coverage is effective the first day of the month following 30 days of employment.
 For employees who gain coverage through a lookback period, coverage is effective the first day of the corresponding stability period.